How can I help you?

 import 'zone.js';

-The Syncfusion Angular Grid component provides seamless data binding from external sources using Fetch requests, facilitating CRUD (Create, Read, Update, Delete) operations with server-retrieved data.
-This capability proves valuable for sending data to servers for database updates and asynchronously retrieving data without full page refreshes.
+The Syncfusion® Angular Grid provides a seamless way to bind data from external sources using Fetch requests, facilitating CRUD (Create, Read, Update, Delete) operations with data retrieved from a server.
+This feature is particularly valuable for sending data to a server for database updates and for asynchronously retrieving data without refreshing the entire web page.

-To achieve data binding and perform CRUD actions using Fetch requests in the Syncfusion Angular Grid, follow these steps:
+To achieve data binding and perform CRUD actions using Ajax requests in the Syncfusion® Angular Grid, follow these steps:

 <button ejs-button (click)="click()">Bind data via Fetch</button>